 Less ravenous, but still hungry, we dropped off our bags and found one of the only quick and inexpensive lunch spots in the area – Brazi’s Sandwich Shop.
 This Brazilian quick-service spot was run by the sweetest couple.
 The husband manned the register and joyously welcomed us to their little shop.
 He was one of those people with a smile so big you have to smile back.
 Then his wife lovingly made us the most delicious paninis we’ve probably ever had – complete with a homemade spicy sauce for bonus flavor.
 It was exactly the meal we were craving and the happy chat we got to have with them was a memorable extra.

 While not exactly budget travelers, we don’t often splurge on fancy options.
 We have some standards of comfort we seek out, but we usually aren’t in the hotel room enough to justify much more than US$100 per night.
 But, after going the cheap route for most of our trip, we decided to go for a nicer option for our weekend in Bruges.

 While the entire hotel was stunning – including our regal-looking room – the special little touches and phenomenal service is what really made staying at the Hotel Heritage – Relais & Chateaux a fantastic experience.

 But the point accumulation didn’t stop there.
 Each night when we returned from our tipsy wanderings, the hotel elves (as I lovingly began to call them) had made our bed and left us two little chocolate treats each.
 I mean … come on?
 Is there a better way to end your day than stuffing your face with chocolate?
 Why yes there is – shoving your face with world-famous, BELGIAN CHOCOLATE!
-(Is this the right time to mention we definitely gained some weight during this time of our trip – when in Rome, right?)
+(Is this the right time to mention we definitely gained some weight during this time of our trip – when in Belgium, right?)

 Champagne Breakfast at Hotel Heritage